-Net change in fund balance - total government funds \$ (260,325) Amounts reported for governmental activities in the statement of activities are different because: Depreciation and amortization expenses on capital assets are reported in the government wide statement of activities and changes in net assets, but they do not require the use of current financial resources.
-Therefore, depreciation ent- and amortization expenses are not reported as expenditure in governmental funds.
-(159,735) Governmental funds report capital outlays as expenditures.
+Net change in fund balance - total government funds \$ 10,597,129 Amounts reported for governmental activities in the statement of activities are different because: Depreciation and amortization expenses on capital assets are reported in the governm wide statement of activities and changes in net assets, but they ent- do not require the use of current financial resources.
+Therefore, depreciation and amortization expenses are not reported as expenditure in governmental funds.
+(202,060) Governmental funds report capital outlays as expenditures.
 However, in the statement of activities, the cost of capital assets is allocated over their estimated useful lives.
-Investment in capital assets 583,300 Repayment of leases is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position 28,532 Lease proceeds provided current financial resources to the governmental funds, but issuing debt increases long-term liabilities in the statement of net position (348,720) Some expenses reported in the statement of activities do not require the use of current financial resource and, therefore not reported as expenditures in governmental funds.
-Net change in long-term compensated absences (456) Accounting for the Agency's participation in the Florida Retirement System: Adjustment of required contribution to net pension expense.
-(1,397) Change in net position of government-wide statement of activities \$ (158,801)
+Investment in capital assets 15,252 Repayment of leases is an expenditure in the governmental funds, but the repayment reduces long-term liabilities in the statement of net position 75,774 The issuance of long-term debt provides current financial resources to governmental funds, while the repayment of the principal of long-term debt consumes the current financial resources of governmental funds, neither transaction, has any effect on net position.
+The effect of the long-term debt and related items are as follows: Issuance of note payable (11,000,000) Principal repayment on note payable 651,921 Some expenses reported in the statement of activities do not require the use of current financial resource and, therefore not reported as expenditures in governmental funds.
+Net change in long-term compensated absences 1,136 Accounting for the Agency's participation in the Florida Retirement System: Adjustment of required contribution to net pension expense.
+(65,009) Change in net position of government-wide statement of activities \$ 74,143

-Notes to Financial Statements For the Fiscal Year Ended September 30, 2022
+Notes to Financial Statements For the Fiscal Year Ended September 30, 2023